Horizon classification via Riemannian flows: The Riemannian flow structure of horizons

+With $H$ we shall denote a horizon in the above sense.
+With $n$ we denote a future-directed lightlike vector field tangent to the horizon.

+Concerning the totally geodesic property, we recall that it is equivalent to the vanishing of the second fundamental form, which is defined as an endomorphism $X\mapsto b(X):= \overline{\nabla_Xn}$ on the quotient bundle $TH/n$, where the overline denotes projection under that quotient.
+It can be shown that it vanishes iff $\nabla_XY\in TH$ for any two vector fields tangent to the horizon.
+This equivalence goes back to Kupeli \cite[Thm.\ 30]{kupeli87}.
+The condition $b=0$ can also be written as Eq.\ (\ref{pprt}) while the property ``$\nabla_XY\in TH$ for any two vector fields tangent to the horizon'' makes it possible to regard $\nabla$ both as the spacetime connection and as the connection induced on $H$.

-We denote with $H$ a connected totally geodesic $C^3$ null hypersurface ({\em horizon} for short).
-We are interested in the compact case but many of the results that follow do not depend on it so this property will be spelled when needed.
+We shall be mostly interested in the compact horizon case but many of the results that follow do not depend on this assumption, so this property will be spelled out when needed.

 We denote the metric induced on the horizon with $g_T$ and call it {\em transverse metric}.
 Forgetting about the spacetime, a horizon can be regarded as a triple $(H,g_T,\nabla)$ where $g_T$ is, at every point, a positive semi-definite symmetric bilinear form with 1-dimensional oriented kernel $\textrm{span}(n)$, $n$ is a $C^2$ (positive) vector field on $H$ such that $g_T(n, \cdot)=0$, $\nabla$ is an affine connection, and we have the compatibility conditions $\nabla g_T =0$, $\nabla n=n \otimes \omega$ for some 1-form $\omega$.
 By using these properties it follows that the flow of $n$ preserves $g_T$ (e.g.\ \cite[Thm.
 37]{kupeli87} \cite[Lemma B1]{friedrich99}\cite{moncrief08}\cite[Lemma 7]{minguzzi21}), that is for $X,Y\in TH$